 Application Assistance Program

 We understand that depending on their current position and institution, applicants to SSQBio may have differing levels of support available when applying to graduate school.
-During Fall 2020, current SSQBio students are piloting an Application Assistance Program (AAP).
+During Fall 2021, current SSQBio students are running an Application Assistance Program (AAP).
 The goal of the AAP is to ensure all applicants to SSQBio have sufficient resources and guidance while applying to the grad program.

 The AAP is available to students from groups traditionally underrepresented in the sciences, including but not limited to: under-represented minorities, first-generation college students, socioeconomically disadvantaged students, LGBTQ+ students, and individuals with learning differences.
 Eligible applicants to the AAP will be matched with a current student mentor.
 Mentors will provide feedback on application materials as well as answering any questions about graduate student life in SSQBio.
 If you are applying to SSQBio and are interested in participating in the AAP, please apply here.
-We will match applicants to mentors on a rolling basis until November 1.
+Applicants will be matched to mentors in the beginning of October.

 SSQBio Diversity Efforts